w3c/wai-about-wai/_about/translating/getting-started-translating.md

 1. Explore the [WAI Translations GitHub project {% include_cached external.html %}](https://github.com/orgs/w3c/projects/46/views/2)
   - Look into the "Ready for review" column to find translations ready for review.
-  - You can filter the view by clicking on your language in the "Language" column on your left.
+  - You can filter the view by clicking on your language in the "Language" column.
   - If you have trouble using this _board_ view, you can look at the [equivalent table view {% include_cached external.html %}](https://github.com/orgs/w3c/projects/46/views/3)

 2. Communicate you are volunteering to review, by leaving a comment in the corresponding issue.